Global Transfer Pricing Firm–TP Expert India,UAE

 • Contact Us

-TP – Arm’s Length Analysis
+Transfer Pricing – Arm’s Length Analysis

-TP – Arm’s Length Analysis Is Not Just Benchmarking Analysis
+Transfer Pricing – Arm’s Length Analysis Is Not Just Benchmarking Analysis

 The UAE TP regulations state that arm’s length standard to be adhered for all transactions between related parties.
 In this connection there is a perception amongst many taxpayers that arm’s length analysis is only a benchmarking analysis.